Local Laws and Customs in Vietnam: Know Before You Go

 If you choose to ride consider travel insurance and be sure to comply with its requirements, such as riding with a helmet and being appropriately licensed to ride in your home country at your destination.

-I made this mistake twice so that you don’t need to make it once.
+While tobacco pipes are still legal, I urge you to give it a pass.
 Vietnamese people are very welcoming, and it’s not uncommon for them to invite tourists to join them in smoking from a bamboo pipe.
 It is a popular custom across Vietnam to blaze tobacco in a Dieu Cay, a long, wide wooden device about 60cm in length.

 This practice is particularly common after a meal, as some Vietnamese people believe it can aid in digesting food.
 I think many smokers there also appreciate the headrush that accompanies inhaling the smoke from this tobacco, which was far too potent for me.